It takes on many names. Chatbot, interactive agent, virtual assistant, and conversational interface are just a few of them.

 What is a chatbot?

-A chatbot is either powered by pre-programmed responses or artificial intelligence to answer a user's questions without the need of a human operator.
+A chatbot is a conversational piece of software powered by pre-programmed responses or artificial intelligence to answer questions without the need of a human operator.

 In recent years, businesses have found purposes for chatbots beyond customer service support.
 You’ll now see chatbots playing key roles in marketing and sales.